Published:

 A review of how tax year-end affects transferability for buyers and sellers.

-Transferable tax credits are a useful tool for profitable companies looking to manage their tax position.
+Transferable tax credits are a powerful tool for profitable companies looking to manage their federal tax liability.
 When buying transferable tax credits, however, companies must consider their tax year-end in conjunction with that of the seller in order to claim the credits correctly and to the greatest extent possible.

 Reunion accelerates investment into clean energy